Tonal Director

 Introduction to Scaling my book

 This PDF is some of my personal notes about the measurements of organ pipes.
 Bigger pipes are louder and duller.
-If you know the size of the pipes you can understand what they sound like, and use those measurements to make simular pipes.
+If you know the size of the pipes you can understand what they sound like, and use those measurements to make similar pipes.

 I describe the history of pipe scales and the ways they can be laid out.
 I also describe how you can represent them on graph paper and analyze what they must sound like.
+I also go into the theory of how pipes work.

-Introduction to Pipe Scales »
+Get: Introduction to Pipe Scales »

 Acoustics